lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Configuration proxy (host:port)`

-If the configuration URL can be reached directly, leave this blank; otherwise, if a proxy server is required to reach the configuration URL, enter its :samp:`{host}:{port}` (for example :samp:`proxy.myuniversity.edu:8080`).
+If the configuration URL can be reached directly, leave this blank; otherwise, if a proxy server is required to reach the configuration URL, enter its host and port in :samp:`{host}:{port}` format (for example :samp:`proxy.myuniversity.edu:8080`).

 ------------------
 Preservation Group